Minoru/blog.tty8.org/posts/2013-09-30-dualbooting-debian-and-freebsd.markdown

 [debian-7.2-schedule-announce]:
 http://lists.debian.org/debian-project/2013/09/msg00089.html "Upcoming stable
 point release (7.2)"

+[^other-filesystems]: You should load `zfs` module if you're using ZFS instead of UFS2, of course, or `ufs1` if you're still on UFS1.

 [699002]: http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=699002 "#699002:
 grub: grub 2.00 in experimental may be missing kfreebsd >= 9.1 amd64 fix"